 Estimates have been used for certain environmental data, where more exact information is not available.
 This applies in particular to water and energy consumption data for buildings, which is sometimes estimated on a pro-rata basis based on the number of square metres (Arcueil, CNP Europe Life sites).
-Furthermore, the definitions of social indicators may differ slightly between countries.
-However, the consolidated indicators used are consistent and material.
-The guidelines were deployed in 2014 in foreign subsidiaries, and certain definitions, such as those for absenteeism, training and remuneration, were harmonised from one subsidiary to the next.
+Furthermore, the definitions of social indicators may differ slightly between review was performed for the most significant information, including detailed tests on the corresponding measurable indicators, and the other information was reviewed for consistency.
+The audit report is provided at the end of this section.